Fixing mistakes in a new company. ASIC Form 492 – Request for correction

 Normally, Form 492 can be lodged manually or electronically.

 A new company is incorporated via Form 201 (to start a new company).
 Forms 201 are lodged electronically.
-However, Form 492 must still be lodged manually despite the fact that Form 201 is lodged electronically.
+However, Form 492 must still be lodged manually even though Form 201 is lodged electronically!

-Once you have completed the form, print the signed documents and mail them to:
+Once you have completed the form, print the signed documents and mail or courier them to:

 Australian Securities and Investments Commission